Written by Eduardo Velasco Valido, AP, LAc.

 This examination will check if you have muscle weakness or a neurological problem.

-An MRI may confirm the diagnosis of a herniated disc.
+An MRI may confirm the diagnosis of your herniated disc.

-In our clinic, we can see structural damage in your back by checking your pulse; our training and skills allow us, with a high rate of success, to see if your back pain comes from muscle tension or damage in your disk or vertebra.
+In our clinic, we can see structural damage in your back by checking your pulse; our training and skills allow us, with a high rate of success, to see if your back pain comes from muscle tension or or damage in your spinal disc, or structural damage on your spinal canal.

-Gender; Men between 30 and 50 have more probability of having disc problems.
-Probably because they often perform more physically demanding jobs.
+Gender; Men between 30 and 50 have more probability of having intervertebral discs damage.

 Twisting your body while you lift a heavy object makes your back more vulnerable.

-Sedentary lifestyle; regular exercise helps prevent many medical conditions, bulge or herniated disk included.
+Sedentary lifestyle; regular exercise helps prevent many medical conditions, bulge or herniated disc included.

-Smoking; reduces the amount of oxygen that nourishes the disks and accelerates the degeneration of the tissues.
+Smoking; reduces the amount of oxygen that nourishes the discs and accelerates the degeneration of the tissues.

-With the help of the knowledge of TCM, we know that nutrition and lifestyle play a massive role in the formation of disk herniations or disk pathologies.
+With the help of the knowledge of TCM, we know that nutrition and lifestyle play a massive role in the formation of herniated discs or vertebrae pathologies.

-Which is the Best Treatment for bulging or herniated disc:
+Which is the Best Treatment for Bulging or Herniated Discs:

-It should be the first option because, when appropriately applied, it offers the best results and almost no side effects.
-And also, it probably has the best cost-effect ratio.
+It should be the first option because, when appropriately applied, it offers great results and almost no side effects.
+It probably has the best cost-effect ratio.

 We offer an individualized treatment plan for every patient, which is why we have great results.